nizamial09/transifex-i18ntool/README.md

 A tool to manage the translation files of the ceph dashboard.

 ## Commands
+- `push` Adds/Updates the resource files
 - `merge` Adds missing <target> tags to language files
 - `help` Shows the help dialog
 - `-v` Displays the version

+### push
+Authenticate with the Transifex CLI to manage your resource files.

+You can either use the i18n tool with a config file (json) or set the options directly on the cli.

+**Note:** The config file settings have a higher priority than the options on the cli

+Usage:
+- `i18ntool push -c <filename>`
+- `i18ntool push <options>`

+Options:
+- `--srcDir`, `--sourceDirectory` (default '.') directory where the source file is expected
+- `--srcFile`, `--sourceFile` (default 'messages.xlf') source file (relative to srcDir)
+- `-q`, `--quiet` (default 'false') quiet output.
+Errors will be displayed.

+For more information, see the file [i18ntool.example.json](i18ntool.example.json)

 ### merge
+Adds missing <target> tags to language files

 You can either use the i18n tool with a config file (json) or set the options directly on the cli.

 **Note:** The config file settings have a higher priority than the options on the cli